Your SaaS positioning is the reason why you are losing money

 Lack of qualified leads

-Even if you manage to attract leads, those are not qualified ones.
+Even if you manage to attract leads, they are not qualified ones.

 Yes, you have traffic on your blog, a lot of impressions from your promotions, but still, no conversions, no sales.

-The only people who book appointments with you are not your targeted customers, and it results as a waste of time for everybody.
+The only people who book appointments with you are not your targeted customers, and it results in a waste of time for everybody.

 Low sales productivity and bad profits

-You sales team looses their time on unqualified leads, blames the marketing department for it, stresses over bad results, and feels powerless.
+Your sales team loses their time on unqualified leads, blames the marketing department for it, stresses over bad results, and feels powerless.

 But stagnant profit is not always the fault of the sales people.

-Especially, if the problem is recurring, and when the sales team seems to have trouble to put a cohesive messaging together.
+This is especially true if the problem is recurring, and when the sales team seems to have trouble putting a cohesive messaging together.

 Unclear product strategy and development